 The two-floor restaurant was bustling when we arrived for a Thursday early evening sitting.
 Consulting the drinks menu, I ordered a large ‘Botanic Garden’ cocktail (£6.95, £9), a gin-based drink, which arrived in a glass so large it almost resembled a plant pot!
 The second cocktail on offer was ‘Tuaca Mule’ (£6.95, £9), a sharp drink served in a stylish copper mug.
 This is the Brighton adaption of the brand’s ‘Tiki Mule’ available at their other sites.
 For fans of locally-brewed beers, the restaurant also offers their very own speciality oat meal pale ale made with Holler Brewery on Elder Place.

 I quickly noticed the adaptation of their menu for the Brighton branch, including an extra vegan option, the ‘Pakora’ (£8.50), alongside the restaurant’s existing ‘Fritter’ (£8.50, v) and ‘Plant’ (£11.50, ve) burgers.
 I went for the Fritter, consisting of a Southern-fried fritter, cheddar, Bull’s-Eye BBQ sauce, chipotle slaw, pickles and lettuce.
 I tend to be one of those irritating people who avoids picking up the burger at all costs out of fear all its contents will suddenly spill out.
 Taking the plunge, the first bite was heavenly and balanced.
 It held together perfectly – which can be hard to achieve, particularly with a vegetarian burger.
-The fritter patty itself was soft, but not soggy, seasoned delicately to compliment the other
+The fritter patty itself was soft, but not soggy, seasoned delicately to compliment the other components.

 The restaurant’s ‘Honest’ beef burger was served pink (£11.50), how they serve their beef unless otherwise requested.
 The meat is also chopped instead of minced for flavour impact.
 This burger came layered with smoked bacon, cheddar, red onion relish, pickles and lettuce.
 The pickles were thinly sliced, and the chutney had a mellow sweetness as to not dominate each mouthful.